We have several exciting openings in different tracks at Camera Culture.

 MIT Graduate Students

 We are actively recruiting graduate students as Research Assistants.
-If you are already admitted to an MIT graduate program and think your interests are a good match with our projects please contact Prof. Raskar directly with your CV and research interests.
-Also please try to attend our weekly group meeting (Wed 5pm) and visit in person for an interview so that we can learn more about your interests.
+If you are already admitted to an MIT graduate program and think your interests are a good match with our projects please contact one of our senior PhD students and CC Prof. Raskar with your CV and research interests.
+Also please try to visit in person for an interview so that we can learn more about your interests.

 Prospective MIT Media Lab applicants